MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/New-AzureRmAnalysisServicesServer.md

 ```

 ### -Sku
-The name of the Sku for the server.
+Specifies the name of the SKU for the Analysis Services server.
+Valid values for the standard tier are:
+- S1
+- S2
+- S4

-The supported values are 'S1', 'S2', 'S4' for the Standard tier and 'D1' for Development.
+Valid values for the development tier are:
+- D1

 ```yaml
 Type: String